Saint Vincent Ferrer, Priest

-St. Vincent was born in Valencia, on the southern coast of Spain.
-He was named in honor of St .Vincent Martyr, who met his death in the same city in the fourth century.
-St. Vincent received an excellent education, earning a doctorate in theology.
+Vincent was born in Valencia, on the southern coast of Spain, to an English father and a Spanish mother.
+He was named in honor of Saint Vincent Martyr, who met his death in the same city in the fourth century.
+Vincent received an excellent education and earned a doctorate in theology at a young age.
 It was said that he read exclusively Scripture for three full years and had committed much of it to memory.
 He taught philosophy and then took up advanced studies, in Barcelona, of Islam and Judaism.
-Spain had a sizeable minority of Jews while Muslims still controlled large portions of southern Spain in St. Vincent’s own day.
+Spain had a sizeable minority of Jews, and Muslims still controlled large portions of Southern Spain in Saint Vincent’s day.
 So these studies were not merely theoretical.
-St. Vincent converted a large number of Spanish Jews and interacted with Spanish Muslims on a regular basis.
+Saint Vincent converted a large number of Spanish Jews and interacted with Spanish Muslims on a regular basis.

-St. Vincent Ferrer, you lived a life of fervor and dedication to the truths of the Catholic faith, imparting the education you received to others through your witness and preaching.
+Saint Vincent Ferrer, you lived a life of fervor and dedication to the truths of the Catholic faith, imparting the education you received to others through your witness and preaching.
 Come to the aid of all teachers and preachers to emulate your virtues with your same zeal for the house of the Lord.